Easy Method to Prepare Preschool Lesson Plans

 This post contains affiliate links.
 Privacy and Disclosure

-It is my hope that the ABC Method will do the heavy lifting for you, compiling and scheduling daily activities with ease.
+The ABC Method can do the heavy lifting for you, compiling and scheduling daily activities with ease.
+Any steps you can take to make this job easier are a bonus, right?

-With the diversity of teachers and students engaged in early education, no two early learning programs will be the same, even with similar activities.
+With the diversity of teachers and their students engaged in early education, no two early learning programs will be the same.
+But key components will be included in most early childhood environments.

 A = Activity B = Book C = Craft